moj-analytical-services/splink/docs/topic_guides/evaluation/edge_metrics.md

 ### True Positive

+Also known as: True Link

 A True Positive is a case where a Splink model correctly predicts a match between two records.

 ### True Negative

+Also known as: True Non-link

 A True Negative is a case where a Splink model correctly predicts a non-match between two records.

 ### False Positive

+Also known as: False Link, Type I Error

-A False Positive, or Type I Error, is a case where a Splink model incorrectly predicts a match between two records, when they are actually a non-match.
+A False Positive is a case where a Splink model incorrectly predicts a match between two records, when they are actually a non-match.

 ### False Negative

+Also known as: False Non-link, Missed Link, Type II Error

-A False Negative, or Type II Error, is a case where a Splink model incorrectly predicts a non-match between two records, when they are actually a match.
+A False Negative is a case where a Splink model incorrectly predicts a non-match between two records, when they are actually a match.

 ### Confusion Matrix
 These can be summarised in a Confusion Matrix